Scott Perry (American football): Biography

 Perry was born in Pleasanton, California and played prep football at Kent School in Kent, Connecticut.
 He played college football at Williams College.

-Perry was drafted by the Cincinnati Bengals in the 5th round (147th overall) of the 1976 NFL Draft.
-He played four seasons with the Cincinnati Bengals, where he caught four interceptions and returned two for touchdowns.
+Perry was selected by the Bengals in the fifth round (147th overall) of the 1976 NFL draft.
+He played four seasons with the Bengals, where he caught four interceptions and returned two for touchdowns.

 After leaving the NFL, Perry became a first grade teacher at Point Fermin Elementary School in the Los Angeles Unified School District.